dr3dr3/terraform/docs/explanations/aws-iam-identity-center.md

-Good question!
-IAM Identity Center is actually really straightforward for a single-user setup.
-Let me walk you through it.
+# AWS IAM Identify Center

 ## What IAM Identity Center Does